Melanie-Clark/frosty_the_runaway_snowman/README.md

-# Frosty: The runaway snowman!
+# Frosty: The Runaway nowman!

-Frosty the snowman is on the loose!
+Frosty the snowman has runaway and is on the loose!

 The aim of the game is to throw snowballs at Frosty, the naughty runaway snowman before the time runs out